 The company was co-founded by Dr. Pedro del Nido, Chairman of Cardiovascular Surgery and Professor at Harvard Medical School, and Dr. Nikolay Vasilyev, former Assistant Professor of Surgery at Harvard Medical School, currently Medical Director for the Surgicals Portfolio at Pfizer.

-NuPulse, Inc is a medical device company that is developing novel technology to treat patients with heart failure, one of the leading causes of death worldwide.
-The device, which requires a minimally invasive surgery, provides patients an alternative to medical therapy.
-NuPulse has a strategic and financial partnership with one of the leading heart failure companies in the world.
-NuPulse’s founders have extensive clinical, engineering and life science experience, which will allow them, along with their strategic partner and Broadview Ventures, to alter the paradigm for the treatment of heart failure.
+NuPulse, Inc is a clinical-stage medical device company that is developing novel technology to treat patients with heart failure, one of the leading causes of death worldwide.
+The device, which requires minimally invasive surgery, provides patients an alternative to medical therapy.
+NuPulse’s founders have extensive clinical, engineering and life science experience, which will allow them to alter the paradigm for the treatment of heart failure.

 Vectorious Medical Technologies, a Tel-Aviv based company, has developed the V-LAP™, a miniature wireless pressure sensor implanted into the heart’s left atrium.
 The V-LAP™ enables patients to take a direct daily measurement of the heart’s left atrial pressure (LAP), the earliest and most accurate indicator of heart function, and therefore to optimize treatment at an early enough stage to prevent decompensation.
 As a result, patients will enjoy an enhanced quality of life, physicians will be able to provide superior care and hospitals will see fewer readmissions, saving the healthcare system billions per annum.